Loan Repayment Program for Mental Health Professionals

 Do I have to only see Medicaid and CHIP patients?

-Full-time is a minimum of 32 hours per week.
+Full-time employment is a minimum of 32 hours per week.

-You can receive a pro-rated award for part-time employment as long as you are providing a minimum of 20 hours of mental health services per week in a MHPSA.
+Yes, you may receive a pro-rated award for part-time employment if you provide a minimum of 20 hours of mental health services per week in an MHPSA.

 Is the percentage of the award amount based on my original loan balance or my current loan balance?

-The percentage is based on the verified loan balance at the time the application for enrollment is reviewed.
-If you owe less than the aggregate maximum award amount, the annual payment amounts will be the amounts needed to repay the loan over a period of five years.
+The percentage is based on the verified loan balance at the time your application for enrollment is reviewed.
+If you owe less than the aggregate maximum award amount, the annual payment amounts will be the amounts needed to repay the loan over a period of three years.

 When will I receive my award?

-Approximately 30 days before the end of the service period, a link to the application for payment will be emailed to you.
-The annual award will be mailed to the lender after you have completed each year of service and all documentation has been received and reviewed.
+The annual award will be mailed to the lender after you have completed each year of service, and all documentation has been received and reviewed.
+We cannot send payments electronically or via ACH, so please allow time for the check to be mailed and processed by your lender.

 Contact Us